isomerpages/moe-peicaisec/_student-development/CCE/Sexuality Education.md

   line-height:16.8pt" align="center" class="MsoNormal"><span style="font-family:&quot;Calibri Light&quot;,sans-serif;
   mso-ascii-theme-font:major-latin;mso-hansi-theme-font:major-latin;mso-bidi-theme-font:
   major-latin;mso-ansi-language:EN-GB" lang="EN-GB">Term 3 Week 9</span></p></td></tr></tbody></table><br/>
-	<b>Information for Parents</b><br/>
+	<b>Information for Parents</b><br/><p align="justify">
-10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.<br/>
+10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.<br/><p align="justify">
 11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.<br/>
+This form will be distributed to parents at the start of the year and is also downloadable here.<br/><p align="justify">
 12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here. <br/>
+This form will be distributed to parents at the start of the year and is also downloadable here. <br/><p align="justify">
 13. Parents can contact the school peicai_ss@moe.edu.sg or 62884159 for discussion or to seek clarification about the school’s Sexuality Education programme.<br/>